Water pouring puzzle: Variant with taps and sinks

 The rules are sometimes formulated by adding a tap (a source "jug" with infinite water) and a sink (a drain "jug" that accepts any amount of water without limit).
 Filling a jug to the rim from the tap or pouring the entire contents of jug into the drain each count as one step while solving the problem.
 This version of the puzzle was featured in a scene of the 1995 movie Die Hard with a Vengeance.
 This variant has an optimal solution that can be obtained using a billiard-shape barycentric plot (or a mathematical billiard).

 The graph shows two ways to obtain 4 liters using 3-liter and 5-liter jugs, and a water source and sink on a Cartesian grid with diagonal lines of slope −1 (such that $x+y=const.$ on these diagonal lines, which represent pouring water from one jug to the other jug).
 The x and y axes represent the amounts in the 5 and 3 L jugs, respectively.
 Starting from (0, 0), we traverse the grid along the line segments, turning only on its boundaries, until we reach the black line denoting 4 L in the 5 L jug.
 Solid lines denote pouring between jugs, dashed lines denote filling a jug and dotted lines denote emptying a jug.

 Concatenating either solution, traversal of the 4 L line and the reverse of the other solution returns to (0, 0), yielding a cycle graph.
 If and only if the jugs' volumes are co-prime, every boundary point is visited, giving an algorithm to measure any integer amount up to the sum of the volumes.As shown in the previous section, we can construct the solution to the problem from the desired result by using reversible actions only (emptying a full jug into the sink and filling an empty jug from the tap are both reversible).
 To obtain 4 liters using 3-liter and 5-liter jugs, we want to reach the point (4, 0).
-From the point (4, 0), there are only two reversible actions: filling the empty 3-liter jug to full from the tap (4,3), or transferring 1 liter of water from the 5-liter jug to the 3-liter jug (1,3).
+From the point (4, 0), there are only two reversible actions: filling the empty 3-liter jug to full from the tap (4,3), or transferring 3 liters of water from the 5-liter jug to the 3-liter jug (1,3).
 Therefore, there are only two solutions to the problem: